kcrary/istari/docs/tactics.md

 the `inference` tactic first to attempt to resolve evars.
 Nevertheless, it is possible for evars to leak through inference.

+Some forms require Omega to search multiple possibilities.
+This includes `prod` in a positive position, `sum` or `arrow` in a negative position, and any function that is defined by cases (`minus`, `pred`, `min`, `max`, and `integer_to_nat`).
+Each appearance of such a form doubles the effective size of the constraint, which will affect performance.
+However, multiple occurrences of the same expression will not double the size multiple times.

 ### Miscellaneous tactics